The B-17 Rum Boogie

 I can't be sure about how the Rum Boogie B-17 got its name, but I think it most likely came from the hit song Rhumboogie by the Andrew Sisters, an American singing group of the swing and boogie-woogie eras.
 The song came out in 1940, which fits the timeline of the Rum Boogie crew perfectly.
 Click the red arrow at right to see the original music video.

 The crew listed on the home page, crew #0-23, were in the 96th bomber group, 337th squadron from May to October 1943.
 Their unit was deployed from AAB at Walker, Kansas to Grafton, England (Snetterton).
 They departed the United States from Presque Isle, ME on April 7, 1943.
 The rest of the unit's support personnel who did not fly were transported by rail and ship and arrived in England by the end of April.
-The RBC completed all of their 25 missions using all six of the planes listed below:
+The RBC completed 25 missions using some of the planes listed below:

 Rum Boogie, plane #41-9088